MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 To learn how to download reports, go to [Allocate or change capacity in an environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment).

+Administrators also have access the [AI Builder Activity](activity-monitoring.md) page in the Power Automate portal, showing all predicts made against the AI Builder models in that environment.

 ## Where and how are data stored in Dataverse?

 Your AI model is deployed in the region that hosts the environment.
 For example, if your environment is created in the Europe region, your model is deployed in datacenters in Europe.
 For more information, go to [Environments overview](/power-platform/admin/environments-overview).

 Images and documents used for training purposes in object detection and document processing models are persisted in Dataverse.
 In contrast, images and documents used at prediction time aren't persisted.
 Examples of non-persisted images and documents are those in a Power Apps component framework (PCF) control and in Power Automate.
+Inputs of text scenarios are persisted in the AI Event Dataverse table to allow users to monitor  [AI Builder activity](activity-monitoring.md).

 ## Enable or disable AI Builder preview features